She wrote the world's first computer program — in 1837.

 Marie Curie broke ground not only for becoming the first woman to win a Nobel Prize but also for being a remarkable scientist whose impact on the world was profound and long-lasting.
 She is remembered chiefly for her discovery of radium and polonium, and her contributions to the study of radioactivity.

-But Curie is also known for a string of other achievements, according to the Nobel Prize website and Britannica.
+But Curie is also known for a string of other achievements, according to the Nobel Prize website (opens in new tab) and Britannica (opens in new tab).
 In 1903, for example, Curie became the first woman in France to earn a doctorate in physics.
 She was the first woman to become a professor at the University of Paris and teach classes at the Sorbonne.
 She pioneered the use of radium in treating cancer tumors.
 In 1911, she received a second Nobel Prize, this time in chemistry, in recognition of her work in radioactivity.
 She was also responsible for establishing the use of X-ray machines in World War I, and for creating two important medical institutes — one in Poland and one in France.

 Born Marie Sklodowska in Warsaw, Poland, in 1867, she moved to Paris in 1891, where she met and married Pierre Curie, a French physicist with whom she shared (along with physicist Henri Becquerel) her first Nobel Prize.
 She studied at the University of Paris, earning her doctorate there in 1903.
 Despite working in relative obscurity during her early years, her work on radioactive substances gradually drew her national and international attention; by the end of her life, she was famed throughout the world and honored for her many achievements.